Limitations for parking permits

 All permits have date limits; they become invalid after their expiration date.
 Any student serving a suspension for multiple traffic or permit violations is ineligible until the suspension is cleared.

-Some parking areas are restricted for students.
+Some parking areas are restricted and not available for students.
 In addition to campus signage, see the Parking Lot Map for an overview.

 The DC parking lot

-- A vehicle with a Regular or Restrcted permit may not park in the KSC/Dining Commons lot during business days Monday-Friday from 7:30 AM-2:30 PM.
-This is the most common parking infraction, according to Public Safety.
+- Students may not park in the KSC/Dining Commons lot during business days Monday-Friday from 7:30 AM-2:30 PM, unless they are displaying a current, state-issued handicapped placard.
+Parking in the KSC/DC lot results is the most common parking infraction, according to Public Safety.
 For other parking rules and restrictions, see Vehicle Regulations.

 Regular and Restricted permits

-- Students should not bring vehicles to the Santa Barbara or the campus unless their request for a permit has been "successfully" requested online.
-This is the word to look for on the request program.
-The request program uses the word "successful" or "unsuccessful" in the screen summary at the end of the request process.
+- Students should not bring vehicles to the Santa Barbara or the campus unless their request for a permit has been "successfully" confirmed online.
+This is the word to look for in the "Request a Permit" part of this program.
+The word "successful" or "unsuccessful" is used in the screen summary at the end of the request process.